dylan-chong/towers-of-hanoi/report-README.txt

   - This is because, at any time (except in the foreach loop), the highest-prority node has the shortest path between the start and that node.
     Therefore, you will never find a faster route if you check again.

+### Heuristic ###

+I use strategy pattern to inject the distance or time heuristic into the algorithm (see line 98 of MapDataModel and line 72 of NodeState).
+The distance is the simple heuristic (it only requires addition).
+The time heuristic takes a distance and divides it by the speed limit to get a duration.
+If the speed limit isn't available (i.e. for the estimate) it uses the fastest known speed limit (110km/h).

 ## Articulation Points ##